Instructions for Completing the

 Part 2b – Non-Profit Board Members

-If the school is part of/owned by a non-profit organization/corporation, please certify that an individual/entity group (owner or manager) that has any financial interest in the non-profit organization/corporation does not serve as a board member, have a seat on the Board, or is not a member of the non-profit corporation.
+If the school is part of/owned by a non-profit organization/corporation, please certify that an individual/entity group (owner or manager) that has any financial interest in the non-profit organization/corporation does not serve as a board member, have a seat on the Board, or is not a member of the non-profit corporation by checking the box.

 Please list up to 20 members who serve as a board member including the board chair.